Centre for Banking Research launches Conduct Costs Project

 The Union connects people who share a common interest and provides international experiences through organised campaigns, events and networking opportunities.
 Last years' international events and campaigns included the International Culture Show, Go Global during Welcome Week, Black History Month and Tackling Islamophobia.
 The Union's International Students' Officer represents the international student body alongside their studies, providing support and acting as an advocate for international students within the University.
 Read more about the wide range of student societies at City.

 City's Careers Service supports the internationalisation of employment outcomes for our students.
 We work collaboratively with internal and external partners to provide support for students seeking career opportunities in our largest international markets; services for international students looking to remain in the UK after their studies; the development of international opportunities through partnerships with graduate recruiters; and skills development and training of our own staff so that they are capable of assisting students interested in an international career.
 We currently deliver a range of information resources, guidance services and employer events which support these aims and do so in conjunction with our University of London colleagues, enabling a clear and enhanced provision for our students.
-Read more here
+Read more about finding your career abroad

 City aspires to have global impact through the way it creates, shares and applies knowledge.We’re committed to contributing to the global good through research that addresses issues which go beyond borders and we’re internationally ranked for research quality and impact.
 In the 2014 UK Research Excellence Framework 75% of City’s submission was rated as either world-leading or internationally excellent.
 We continue to enhance the quality of our research and enterprise such that it contributes to society and the University’s global standing.
 Here are some ways in which our work has global impact: